The success of display advertising — anywhere in the world — relies on targeting the right audience with the right message.

 Select in-market audiences to find customers who are researching products and actively considering buying a service or product like yours.
 In-market audiences are available to advertisers in all Google Ads languages.
 These audiences are designed for advertisers focused on getting conversions from consumers most likely to make a purchase.
 In-market audiences can help to drive remarketing performance and reach consumers close to completing a purchase.

 Remarketing targets ads to users who have already visited your site.
 It’s a powerful tool because it allows you to stay connected with your target audience, even after they leave your site, and tempt them back for more.

-They’ll see your ads as they browse any of over 2 million websites, or watch YouTube videos.
-Whether you're looking to drive sales activity, increase registrations, or promote awareness of your brand, remarketing can be a strategic component of your advertising.
-You can customise your remarketing lists to achieve specific advertising goals.
-For example, you can create a ‘Shopping basket abandoners’ list to show ads to those who added something to their basket but didn't complete a transaction.
+They’ll see your ads as they browse any of over two million websites, or watch YouTube videos.
+Whether you're looking to drive sales activity, increase registrations or promote awareness of your brand, remarketing can be a strategic component of your advertising.
+You can customize your remarketing lists to achieve specific advertising goals.
+For example, you can create a "Shopping basket abandoners" list to show ads to those who added something to their basket but didn't complete a transaction.

 Targeting your ads by demographic targeting

-With demographic targeting in AdWords, you can reach a specific set of potential customers who are likely to be within a particular age range, gender, parental status, or household income.
+With demographic targeting in Google Ads, you can reach a specific set of potential customers who are likely to be within a particular age range, gender, parental status or household income.
 For instance, our travel agency sets their demographic targets to 55-64, female, not a parent.

 But, remember, demographic targeting narrows your targeting and therefore limits people outside of your chosen demographics from seeing your ads.